nextstrain/augur/docs/exportv.md

 ### Why did we make this change?
 * **Compactness**: Tree and Meta JSON files are now combined, so you only have to worry about one output file
 * **Flexibility**: The new v2 JSONs allow us flexiblity to include more features and data, and will let us move towards getting in line with existing conventions like GFF and BibTex
 * **Ease of use**: Users commonly got confused by the 'config' file.
 For basic runs you can now specify everything you need to see your data right in the command-line - no 'config' file needed!
 For more advanced exports, you can still specify a config file with more detail.
-(See [bottom of the page](#how-do-i-use-a-config-file-in-v2)) _(coming soon)_
+(See [bottom of the page](#how-do-i-use-a-config-file-in-v2))

 ## **I just need my old run to work _right now_!**
 *When you upgrade to the latest version of `augur`, `augur export` will no longer work.* But we understand you may not have time to make the change right this second, and that there's nothing more frustrating than having a run break right before a presentation or deadline!